alasca-association/tarook/docs/user/reference/options/yk8s.node-scheduling.rst

 .. note::
-  Nodes get their labels and taints during the Kubernetes cluster initialization and node-join process.
+  Nodes get their labels during LCM rollout and their taints during the Kubernetes cluster initialization and node-join process.
-  Once a node has joined the cluster, its labels and taints will **not** get updated anymore.
+  Once a node has joined the cluster, its labels can be changed or new ones added but not be removed, taints will be immutable.

 More details about the labels and taints configuration can be found :doc:`here </user/explanation/node-scheduling>`.